 If you have questions about your studies more broadly, such as study or note-taking strategies, or how to use the library, you can also raise these during your PASS session.
 You can also find useful information on our study skills pages, such as Reading and note taking or Preparing for exams.

 All PASS materials will be uploaded weekly onto the PASS Canvas site.

-This is accessible to all students enrolled in a PASS supported unit of study in the Business and Law Schools.
+This is accessible to all students enrolled in a PASS supported unit of study in the Business School and Law School.

 To see the PASS materials log in to Canvas and select Peer-Assisted Study Sessions (PASS).